 How to beat insomnia if you already have the habit of going to bed at a different time every day?
 The good news is that the human body likes to live on schedule, and following it is one of the most obvious tips for insomnia.
 Your body will quickly get used to falling asleep and waking up at the same time if you make an effort.

 Get into the habit of going to bed step by step.
+Falling asleep at the same time is a difficult task.
 In the beginning, train yourself to wake up according to a timetable.
 Set an alarm.

 The next step is trying to go to bed no later than 10:30 p.m. every day.
 It will be difficult at first, but the body will soon get used to falling asleep faster.